KD2BD FMT Methodology

 Doppler Shift vs. Antenna Polarization

-Since it was impossible to make frequency measurements through both antennas simultaneously using a single receiver and frequency counter combination, a logic control signal was tapped from the frequency counter and used to drive a relay that alternately toggled the receiver between each antenna after making each frequency measurement.
+Since it was impossible to make frequency measurements through both antennas simultaneously using a single receiver and frequency counter combination, a logic control signal was extracted from the frequency counter and used to drive a relay that alternately toggled the receiver between each antenna after making each frequency measurement.
 The following plots attempt to illustrate how received frequency accuracy was influenced by antenna polarization.

 Dual Polarization Doppler Shift